microrobotics/HLK-MNT-V2/README.md

 # HLK-MNT-V2

+Welcome to the HLK-MNT-V2 GitHub repository!

+The HLK-MNT-V2 is a universal Hi-Link power supply board designed to support various Hi-Link module footprints, including PMxx, 5Mxx, 10Mxx, and 20Mxx series.
+With dimensions of 126.19 mm x 48.2 mm and supporting up to 6A output on the DC side, it's a versatile and robust solution for embedded systems requiring stable and reliable power.

 ![2D_PCB_HLK-MNT_V2 0_2025-03-28](https://github.com/user-attachments/assets/b2493a39-bc99-402b-a4dc-ad53b098cd0a)

 ![2D_PCB_HLK-MNT_V2 0_2025-03-28 (1)](https://github.com/user-attachments/assets/25705cee-2a43-4f97-be2d-c16664976052)

-The HLK-MNT-V2 board is a universal Hi-Link power supply board designed to accommodate various module footprints, including PMxx, 5Mxx, 10Mxx, and 20Mxx series.
-Measuring 126.19 mm by 48.2 mm and engineered to support up to 6A output on the DC side, it serves as a versatile and powerful solution for embedded applications requiring stable and reliable power.

-We've significantly enhanced the original HLK-MNT design with several critical improvements in version 2:

-What's New in HLK-MNT v2:

-Improved Safety: Added fuse holder, metal oxide varistor (MOV), Littelfuse transient voltage suppression (TVS) diode, and a safety capacitor, providing comprehensive protection on the AC input side.

-Enhanced Filtering: Integrated an EMI filter on the AC input side and included a total of four filtering capacitors on the DC output—a premium Panasonic low ESR capacitor accompanied by three Samsung capacitors—ensuring stable and noise-free power.

-Flexible Connectivity: The AC input and DC output offer versatile connection options with pads designed to accommodate 5.08mm pitch screw terminals.
-The DC output allows choosing between using the convenient JST VH connector or screw terminals.
+## Key Features

+- **Universal Compatibility:** Accepts footprints of PMxx, 5Mxx, 10Mxx, and 20Mxx modules.
+- **High Current Capacity:** Supports DC output currents up to 6A.
+- **Comprehensive Safety Enhancements:**
+  - Fuse holder
+  - Metal Oxide Varistor (MOV)
+  - Littelfuse Transient Voltage Suppression (TVS) diode
+  - Safety capacitor
+- **Advanced Filtering:**
+  - EMI filter on AC input
+  - Panasonic low ESR capacitor on DC output
+  - Three additional Samsung filtering capacitors
+- **Flexible Connectivity:**
+  - Pads compatible with 5.08mm pitch screw terminals for both AC input and DC output
+  - Choice between JST VH connector or screw terminals for DC output
+- **Switch Options:**
-Switch Options: The AC-side switch is now flexible, allowing you to either bridge the pads directly or install 5.08mm pitch screw terminals with a switch according to your requirements.
+  - AC-side pads that can be bridged directly or fitted with 5.08mm pitch screw terminals and a switch

-Enhanced Heat and Noise Management: Added a dedicated ground plane on the DC side with stitching vias to minimize electrical noise and enhance heat dissipation.
+- **Noise Reduction and Heat Management:** Dedicated ground plane with stitching vias on the DC side.

-Mounting Convenience: Equipped with M3 mounting holes for secure and easy installation.
+- **Mounting Convenience:** M3 mounting holes for secure installation.

-Ease of Use: Included a clear power LED indicator, making operation status easy to monitor.

-These upgrades make the HLK-MNT v2 board a robust, secure, and convenient choice for diverse embedded power supply requirements.
+- **Ease of Monitoring:** Clear power LED indicator.

+## Repository Structure

+HLK-MNT-V2/
+├── docs/               (Documentation and datasheets) ├── hardware/           (Schematics, PCB files, Gerber files, BOM) ├── examples/           (Example usage and wiring guides) ├── LICENSE             (License details)
+└── README.md           (This file)

+## License

+This project is proprietary.
+For licensing details, please contact the repository owner directly.

+## Contributing

+Contributions and suggestions for improvements are welcome.
+Please open an issue or submit a pull request.